basic-web-components/basic-web-components/README.md

 Mixins are a core part of the Basic Web Components approach to creating functionally sophisticated components.
-The [basic-component-mixins](packages/basic-component-mixins) package includes a variety of mixins you can use in your own components.
+The [basic-component-mixins](packages/basic-component-mixins) library includes a variety of mixins you can use in your own components.

 ## Older components